rundef/poker-odds-calculator/README.md

 ## Usage

-* Preflop odds: **NOT IMPLEMENTED YET**
+* Pre-flop odds: **NOT IMPLEMENTED YET**

-*example: we want to know the odds of 3 preflop all-in players holding the following hands: J♥J♤ vs T♢T♤ vs A♧K♧*
+*example: we want to know the odds of 3 pre-flop all-in players holding the following hands: J♥J♤ vs T♢T♤ vs A♧K♧*
 ```
 java -jar build/libs/poker-equity-calculator.jar JhJs TdTs AcKc
 ```

-* Postflop odds
+* Post-flop odds

 *example: we want to know the odds of a player holding the J♢ and the Q♢ against a player with the J♥ and the J♤ on a 7♢9♢T♤ board, with 2 cards to come*
 ```